jy-bonilla/portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Welcome to my personal portfolio project!
-I used the Create React App to boostrapp this project please follow the instructions if you wish to run this project in development mode.
+I used the Create React App to boostrapp this project please follow the instructions below if you wish to run this project in development mode.
 Thank you!!

 ### `npm start`